dotnet/docs/docs/csharp/tour-of-csharp/program-building-blocks.md

 An *abstract method* is a virtual method with no implementation.
 An abstract method is declared with the `abstract` modifier and is permitted only in an abstract class.
 An abstract method must be overridden in every non-abstract derived class.

 The following example declares an abstract class, `Expression`, which represents an expression tree node, and three derived classes, `Constant`, `VariableReference`, and `Operation`, which implement expression tree nodes for constants, variable references, and arithmetic operations.
-(This example is similar to, but not to be confused with the expression tree types).
+(This example is similar to, but not related to the expression tree types).

 :::code language="csharp" source="./snippets/shared/ClassesObjects.cs" ID="WorkingWithExpressions":::